 Two Lotharin healers had already rushed over.
 With the help of everyone else, they lowered Estelle to the ground on top of a clean stretcher.
 Wasting no time, the medics and armigers began to pull off her armor plates and tear away the bloody clothing.

-What amazed Parzifal as he knelt down to help was that her armor was entirely undamaged.
-He couldn't even spot a scratch on it, or a single tear in the fabric of her battledress.
+What amazed Parzifal as he knelt down to help was that her armor lay entirely undamaged.
+He couldn't even spot a scratch on it.
 But as the cover peeled away to reveal bare, naked skin, he could see a body marked black and blue.
 It was as if she had been thoroughly beaten by a gang bearing wooden clubs, leaving her with severe internal bleeding that easily threatened her life.

 "Lord have mercy..." he couldn't help but breath out.
 "Just how many hits did she take?"